The IMPRS for Organismal Biology does not recruit new doctoral candidates in 2022!

 We welcome applications from all countries.
 Minimum requirements for applicants is a Master's or an equivalent degree level, and in very exceptional cases, graduates with a 4-year study program (BSc with honours) with a final written scientific thesis work in Biology or a related subject shall be considered.
 It is not necessary to hold the degree at the time of application.
 However, you must have been awarded your degree(s) prior to the start of the program.
 The quality of the degrees (i.e. eligibility) will be checked by University of Konstanz on a case-by-case basis.
 Those that do not fulfil the minimum requirements, may have to complete further course work, during their doctoral studies.

 Candidates need to be fluent in written and spoken English and - unless native speakers - have to document their proficiency in English (e.g. TOEFL).
 German is not required, but students from abroad will be offered opportunities to take German courses.

-You can only apply via our three-tier electronical application process.
+You can only apply via our three-tier electronical application portal.
 Please do not send any other type of application by regular mail or email as they will be rejected.
 The application must be completed in English only.
-The online application produces your CV; therefore we do not require a separate CV from you.
-Besides the online application form, we need several documents from you.
-Documents that are not in English or German need to be translated.
+On top of the online application form, we need several certificates to be included.
+Certificates that are not in English or German need to be translated.
 You need to upload all the required documents as one single pdf-file.
 Please give yourself enough time to submit your application and do not wait until the last moment as technical difficulties or other problems might occur.
 The Max Planck Society and the University of Konstanz are equal opportunity employers.